-This post is the second in a four-part series explaining how the California Board of Equalization (BOE) performs its audit function, what to expect from an audit, how to prepare for it, and what happens when the audit is complete.
+This post is the second in a four-part series explaining how the California Department of Tax and Fee Administration (CDTFA) performs its audit function, what to expect from an audit, how to prepare for it, and what happens when the audit is complete.

-The first post of this series explained the role of the Board of Equalization and the goals of a sales tax audit.
+The first post of this series explained the role of the CDTFA and the goals of a sales tax audit.
 It includes when an audit can occur, how companies are selected for audit, and common audit triggers.

 This post takes up how the audit is conducted, what records are requested, and the type of tests auditors use to verify tax filings.